leancodepl/patrol/packages/patrol/README.md

       await $(#emailInput).enterText('user@leancode.co');
       await $(#passwordInput).enterText('ny4ncat');

-      // Find widget with text 'Log in' which is a descendant of widget with key
+      // Finds all widgets with text 'Log in' which are descendants of widgets with key
-      // box1 which is a descendant of a Scaffold widget and tap on it. await $(Scaffold).$(#box1).$('Log in').tap();
+      // box1, which are descendants of a Scaffold widget and tap on the first one. await $(Scaffold).$(#box1).$('Log in').tap();

-      // Selects all Scrollables which have Text descendant
+      // Finds all Scrollables which have Text descendant
       $(Scrollable).containing(Text);

-      // Selects all Scrollables which have a Button descendant which has a Text descendant
+      // Finds all Scrollables which have a Button descendant which has a Text descendant
       $(Scrollable).containing($(Button).containing(Text));

-      // Selects all Scrollables which have a Button descendant and a Text descendant
+      // Finds all Scrollables which have a Button descendant and a Text descendant
       $(Scrollable).containing(Button).containing(Text);
     },
   );